nattaaay/WardManagementSystem/README.md

-☐ App Title: Contains a description of what the app does and optional background info.

 Title: Ward Management System

 This app is designed with one thing in mind - effortless management of a patient's registration, admission and discharge to and from a hospital.